MicrosoftDocs/azure-dev-docs/articles/python/configure-python-web-app-local-environment.md

 [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) is a full featured integrated development environment (IDE) with support for Python application development and many built-in tools and extensions to access and deploy to Azure resources.
-While most documentation for building Python web apps on Azure focuses on using Visual Studio Code, Visual Studio 2022 is a great option if you already have it installed and are using it for .NET or C++ projects.
+While most documentation for building Python web apps on Azure focuses on using Visual Studio Code, Visual Studio 2022 is a great option if you already have it installed, you're comfortable with using it, and are using it for .NET or C++ projects.

 * In general, see [Visual Studio | Python documentation](https://learn.microsoft.com/visualstudio/python/?view=vs-2022) for all documentation related to using Python on Visual Studio 2022.